 - You will get to use the telephone to get in touch with a member of your family, friend, or bondsman to arrange bail.

-- If you are expected to be released shortly, they will let you keep wearing street clothes, if not you you will have to change into a jail uniform – the jumpsuit.
+- If you are expected to be released shortly, they will let you keep wearing street clothes, if not you will have to change into a jail uniform – the jumpsuit.

 Have you ever been booked into jail?
 If you have, please tell us what happened.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Do you know any tips that could help others to get through jail processing?

 Post A Comment